SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

   Place PT_SkyWalker541.glsl in your NextUI Shaders/glsl/ folder and PT_SkyWalker541.cfg in your NextUI Shaders/ folder.

-  Note: CRT Phosphor mode uses a 9-sample neighbourhood and will not run at full speed on low-power devices such as the TrimUI Brick.
-Grid or LCD Dot are recommended for constrained hardware.
+  Note: CRT Phosphor and LCD dot will not run at full speed on low-power devices such as the TrimUI Brick.
+Grid is recommended for constrained hardware.

 ───────────────────────────────────────────────────────────────────────────────